ivanjureta/new-concept-networks/ilang-book-2018-08-21-txt.md

 That is what innovation languages are.
 This book is about how to make them, perhaps more accurately, how to record and analyze them, since they are there anyway.
 Recording and analysis have a simple aim, which is to generate more value for the team, over the long run.
 How and why exactly will is a topic interwoven through the coming chapters.

-## What Language Has to Do with Innovation?
+## What Language Has to Do with Innovation

 When working on something new, you need a way to speak, write, and more generally communicate your ideas about it, so that you can coordinate your work with others, understand what they think and want to do about it, agree and disagree, and act, plan, and learn together.